 - Keep up-to-date on common scams by reading Investor Alerts and Bulletins at Investor.gov, Investor Alerts at FINRA, and Investor Alerts and Bulletins at the SEC.

 - Understand that fraud or a bad deal can happen even when dealing with credentialed professionals who aren’t technically scammers.

 A big reason that I like to educate myself is to protect myself.
-Even if I rely on others to give me investing ideas or make investing recommendations, I'm still in charge of my money.
-Not losing money to scams, fraud, or lousy deals is essential to growing my financial success.
+Even if I rely on others to give me investing ideas or make investment recommendations, I’m still in charge of my money.
+Not losing money to scams, fraud, or lousy deals is essential to my financial success.